dylan-travis/amz-json-documentation/DRESSER/DRESSER_documentation.md

 ### product_description

-Max.
-2,000 characters.
-Use this to describe the product in detail.
-Please enter only product-related features here.
-You'll have a chance later on to enter item condition, price, and other seller-specific info.
+The description you provide should pertain to the product in general, not your particular item.
+There is a 2,000 character maximum.

 **Type:** array